RubyxJS/RubyxJS/README.md

 Hello World~
 - My name is Reuben Agbonlahor.
-I'm currently studying Software Development in Rathmines and have a level 5 in Computing and Cyber and Security.
+I'm currently employed as a Product Analyst at Salesforce.
- Currently I'm studying:
+I specialise in agile systems.
+But I'm also experiencin in:
-- GUI (Visual Basic)
+- Visual Basic
-- Maths for I.T
+- SQL
-- Relational Database
+- Java
-- C++ and Java
+- C#
-- Relational Database
+- Fullstack
- - and Object Oreinted Programming
+Feel free to reach out for any enquiries.

 <!---
 RubyxJS/RubyxJS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.